AlfaSchz/titanpad-backup-tool/README.md

 ---
 Titanpad is closing (thank you so much guys!) and it is time to back up our pads.

 The native download as zip option did not work for me.
 It seems I had just too much pads (around 600) for the sever to handle it.

-So I put together this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool) to wget and backup my pads.
+So I put tunned this [bash script](https://github.com/AlfaSchz/titanpad-backup-tool/blob/master/titanpad_backup_wget.sh) to wget and backup my pads.
 Forked from [here](https://github.com/domenkozar/titanpad-backup-tool/blob/master/titanpad_backup.sh).

 Please use it gently or it might overload titanpad.com servers.
 ---